Baruah123/To-Do-list/README.md

 # To-Do-list
 # Avoy Baruah's To-Do List Application

 Welcome to the To-Do List application!
 This application allows users to manage their tasks efficiently by adding, editing, deleting, and marking tasks as complete.
-The project is developed using HTML, CSS, and JavaScript, with a backend powered by Node.js and Express.
+The project is developed using HTML, CSS, and JavaScript.

 ## Features